YohananDiamond/compscripts/README.md

-# Rust scripts
+# Compiled Scripts

-This is just my personal collection of scripts made in Rust, usually for efficiency, or just organization.

-And yes, it takes a lot of time to compile.
+A repository that stores scripts of mine made in compiled languages.